ASZM101/Financy/README.md

 ## 🤖 What It Does 🤖

-__Financy__ is a budget tracking app with short articles to help you reach your financial goals.
+__Financy__ is a budget tracking app with short educational articles to help you reach your financial goals.

 ## 🏗 How We Built It 🏗